How Can I Become a Holistic Doctor?

 After earning your bachelor's degree, you will need to attend medical school for four years, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 You will be required to take the Medical College Admissions Test (MCAT) to be accepted.
 For the first two years of medical school, you will study the natural sciences, ethics, psychology and laws governing medicine.
 You will work in a hospital or clinic for the second two years, practicing under the guidance of a physician.
 Following medical school, you'll begin a residency.

 You could obtain the experience in integrative medicine that you'll need for certification through an elective rotation or a specialized residency program.
-An integrative medicine elective rotation in the final year of graduate school or during your residency would give you a foundational knowledge of integrative medicine and a focus within integrative medicine.
+An integrative medicine elective rotation in the final year of graduate school or during your residency would give you a foundation knowledge of integrative medicine and a focus within integrative medicine.
 A residency program with an emphasis on integrative medicine might incorporate stress management and coping strategies into a holistic wellness curriculum.

 How Do I Become Certified?